Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Modern sandboxing continues to expand beyond traditional file analysis:

-Mobile-focused analysis addresses threats specifically targeting smartphones and tablets, including mobile phishing and malicious apps distributed via email.
-Recent Lookout data indicates mobile-targeted email threats increased by 58% in 2024.
+• Mobile-focused analysis addresses threats specifically targeting smartphones and tablets, including mobile phishing and malicious apps distributed via email.

-Encrypted content inspection through innovative approaches that maintain privacy while still enabling security analysis.
-These techniques have become essential as over 94% of malicious attachments now employ some form of encryption, according to recent Cisco Talos research.
+• Encrypted content inspection through innovative approaches that maintain privacy while still enabling security analysis.
+These techniques have become essential as malicious attachments increasingly employ encryption.

 Safeguarding Against Advanced Email Threats